mopidy/mopidy/docs/clients/mpd.rst

 -----

 A console client.
-Uses the ``idle`` command heavily, which Mopidy doesn't support yet.
+Uses the ``idle`` command heavily, which Mopidy doesn't support yet (see :issue:`32`).
 If you want a console client, use ncmpcpp instead.

 ncmpcpp
 -------